jonhiggs/rb-test-deploy/README.md

 # Camera Images - Deployment Tooling

-The deployment tooling for the [camera-images](/jonhiggs/rb-test) project
+The deployment tooling for the [Camera Images](/jonhiggs/rb-test) project.

 ## Usage